homiedopie/beberlei.de/drafts/monolithic_repositories_with_php_and_composer.rst

 As you can see dependencies are specified without version constraints and as directory paths relative to the project root.
-As the repository can only be at a single revision at the same time, every package it at the same version.
+As the repository can only be at a single revision at the same time, every package is at the same version.
 This makes version constraints superfluous.

 With this setup you can now generate the autoloading files for each package